On the Identification of Elliptic Curves That Admit Infinitely Many Twists Satisfying the Birch-Swinnerton-Dyer Conjecture: Quadratic Twist Families That Satisfy the Full BSD Conjecture

-\begin{proposition} Let p be an odd prime, $E$ a semistable elliptic curve over $\Q$ with conductor $N$, and $E_d$ the quadratic twist of $E$ by the character associated to the quadratic extension $\mathbb{Q}(\sqrt{d})/\mathbb{Q}$, where $(d,N) = 1$.
-Suppose $L(E_d, 1) \ne 0$ and $E_d$ is non-CM.
-Then an odd prime $p$ either divides $d$, or is either good ordinary, supersingular, or multiplicative for $E_d$.
-In each of these cases, if the following conditions hold, then the $p$-part of BSD is true for $E_d$.
+\begin{proposition} Let $p$ be an odd prime, $E$ a semistable elliptic curve over $\Q$ with conductor $N$, and $E_d$ the quadratic twist of $E$ by the character associated to the quadratic extension $\mathbb{Q}(\sqrt{d})/\mathbb{Q}$, where $(d,N) = 1$.
+Write $D$ for the discriminant of this quadratic field, and write $N_{E_d}$ for the conductor of $E_d$.
+Suppose $L(E_d, 1) \ne 0$.
+Then $p$ either divides $d$, or else is good ordinary, good supersingular, or multiplicative for $E_d$.
+In each of these four cases, if the following conditions hold, then $\BSD(E_d,p)$ holds.